31 Mar 2021

 The health of our forests and, indeed, entire ecosystems depend on pollinator species like flying foxes.
 And flying foxes now depend on us.
 Like all native species, they don't have a voice, so we must be that voice for them.

-You, too, can help protect Australia's biodiversity by joining our call for stronger action on climate change as WWF continues to work to Regenerate Australia.
+You, too, can help protect Australia's biodiversity by joining our call for stronger action on climate change as WWF continues to work to regenerate nature by 2030.